STIKO/donotresetmypassword/README.md

 # donotresetmypassword
-I usually need to log in with my apple ID and don't want anyone to be able to access my personal info, so I wrote this to log me out, removes all files then removes my user.
+I usually need to log in with my apple ID and don't want anyone (admin or whoever) to be able to access my personal info, so I wrote this to log me out, removes all files then removes my user.

 # Install